 Robert Hardgrave, born in Oxnard, CA, raised in southern AZ, has been a Seattle resident for the past 22 years.
 He is in the practice of old fashioned drawing and painting.
 Improvisation is his strength and he enjoys employing "mixed" media whenever he can.
 Robert has been published in numerous artist survey books and magazines in addition to a monograph of his own work called “Magic Beans”.
-He is currently represented by Cullom Gallery here in Seattle, WA.

 I am constantly in search of those ideas that can be pushed in multiple directions and still push back.
 I want to be challenged in such a way where the evolution of ideas flow, keeping me excited to stay in the studio day after day.